osrf/gazebo_tutorials/model_editor/tutorial.md

 of the joint.
 Click on it to see a colored line connecting the two links and a joint visual attached to the child link.

-    > **Tip:** You can press `Esc` to cancel the joint creation process.

     [[file:files/model_editor_joint_7.png|800px]]

     The line representing the joint is color-coded.
 Play around with different joint types to see the colors.

     The joint visual consists of RGB axes which help to give an idea of the coordinate frame of the joint.
 The yellow arrow indicates the primary axis of the joint.
 For example, in the case of a revolute joint, this is the axis of rotation.